The Latest App Builder Product Release is available FREE for Beta Users

-Technical debt doesn't necessarily need to be just badly implemented code.
-Or some shortcut that is suboptimal to the long-term goals of the company.
-It can also be any code related to the non-essential part of the project.
+Technical debt doesn't necessarily need to be just badly implemented code or some shortcut that is suboptimal to the long-term goals of the company.
+It can also be any code related to a non-essential part of a project.

-For example, something already exists as an established service, but you decided to implement it yourself.
+For example, let's say something already exists as an established service in your application, but you decided to implement a separate version yourself.
 These can be services like payment processors, email and SMS senders, or even backends and databases.
-And reinventing the wheel is technical debt.
+Reinventing the wheel to add redundant code is technical debt.

 It is important to distinguish technical debt vs. bugs.
 Bugs are not technical debt.
 You can have no bugs and a lot of technical debt.
 However, having a massive pile of bugs can be a symptom of technical debt.